 In our office we use muscle release, massage and adjustments to keep our athletes healthy and running a peak efficiency.

 Sports injuries can occur while either falling down while running or getting kicked in the shins during a soccer game, either way we have pain and want to get back on the field to continue to play.
 Homeopathic medicine is about healing the body at a basic level relieving the discomfort of the symptoms while allowing your body to do its natural healing process.

-The following items are 3 homeopathic remedies(called the Acute injury trio) Dr. Walker suggests you have on hand to be ready to treat a young players injuries.
-Or for the husband/wife who likes to run half marathons, or even for work tired joints and muscles after a long day.
+The following items are 3 homeopathic remedies(called the Acute injury trio).
+We suggest you have on hand to be ready to treat a young players injuries.
+Or for the husband/wife who likes to run half marathons, or even for work related tired joints and muscles after a long day.